tom9493/AES-Java/README.md

 You can also run the program through an IDE, placing the above command line arguments in the appropriate configuration field.

-I used only the materials provided, and no additional materials.

-I passed all the test cases in appendix C, meaning all round outputs were identical between my implementation and the provided round outputs in the appendix.
+I used only the NIST specification of the algorithm as reference material, passing all test cases listed in appendix C of the specification.